A/B Testing

 A typical scenario is the invite to multiple review platforms.
 You will have the normal communications flow excluded from the A/B test, but the Delivered messages divided up by review platform, which can be any of our supported platforms.

-Trust Platforms
+Trust Platformschevron-right

 In this case, all communications would stay the same but you would have independent message IDs for the Delivered message (for example: DeliveredTrustPilot, DeliveredTrustedShops, and DeliveredEkomi), each assigned an equal amount of the orders.